MicrosoftDocs/microsoft-365-docs/microsoft-365/security/autoir-overview.md

 ### A security analyst launches an investigation

+The Microsoft 365 security center includes dashboards and reports to help your security operations team stay on top of threat management for your organization.

+When a security analyst notices a user account or machine is flagged, the analyst can view more details about that user account or machine and choose to start an automated investigation.

+### Automated investigation steps

-When an alert that is associated with a security playbook is triggered, the investigation process begins automatically and immediately.
+When an investigation is triggered, the process begins automatically and immediately.
 The investigation typically includes the following setps:
 - Gather information about the type of threat
 - Determine where the threat came from
 - Identify who in your organization is affected by the threat
 - Find out whether and where other instances of the threat exist in your organization
 - ... and so on.

 Depending on the results of the investigation, remediation begins.

+### Remediation steps

 Depending on the threat and how AIR is configured for your organization, remediation can occur automatically or only upon approval by your security operations team.
 Remediation can include:
 - Deleting a malicious file
 - Resetting a user's password
 - Blocking URLs that were identified as malicious